enterpiseDTPA/example32/README.md

 # example
-a repository used as a Git teaching demostration
+a repository used as a Git teaching demonstration